-Introduction Fathom-Global 3.0 is the most robust and comprehensive global flood map in the world.
-It revolutionises how insurers, financial institutions, engineers, corporates and governments can understand and integrate flood hazard and climate change data into their risk operations
+Fathom’s Global Flood Map provides its users with the most robust and comprehensive set of hazard data and flood risk information in the world.
+Available across all major flood perils: pluvial, fluvial and coastal, it revolutionizes how insurers, financial markets, engineers, corporates and governments can understand and integrate flood hazard and climate change data into their risk operations.

 ~30-meter resolution globally

-Fluvial, pluvial and coastal flooding – Assess the risk from different types of flood including defended and undefended views
+Fluvial, pluvial and coastal flooding – Assess the risk from major types of flood including defended and undefended views

-Underpinned by an unparalleled Digital Elevation Model (DEM) combining FABDEM with the best available local data
+Underpinned by an unparalleled Digital Elevation Model (DEM) combining FABDEM with the best available local LiDAR data

 Depths for return periods between 5 and 1000 years